omahs/OceanBioME.jl/docs/src/model_implementation.md

 ## Model structure
 OceanBioME BGC models are `struct`s of type `ContinuousFormBiogeochemistry`, which is of abstract type `AbstractContinuousFormBiogeochemistry` from Oceananigans.
 In Oceananigans this describes BGC models which are defined using continuous functions (depending continuously on ``x``, ``y``, and ``z``) rather than discrete functions (depending on ``i``, ``j``, ``k``).
 This allows the user to implement the BGC model equations without worrying about details of the grid or discretization, and then Oceananigans handles the rest.

-OceanBioME's `ContinuousFormBiogeochemistry` adds a layer on top of this which makes it easy to add [light attenuation models](@ref light), [sediment](@ref sediment), and [biologically active particles](@ref individuals) (or indivdiual-based models).
+OceanBioME's `ContinuousFormBiogeochemistry` adds a layer on top of this which makes it easy to add [light attenuation models](@ref light), [sediment](@ref sediment), and [biologically active particles](@ref individuals) (or individual-based models).
 OceanBioME's `ContinuousFormBiogeochemistry` includes parameters in which the types of these components are stored.
 This means that these model components will automatically be integrated into the BGC model without having to add new methods to call Oceananigans functions.

 ## Implementing a model